Welsh-language series details are listed in English at the bottom of the page; to read about them in Welsh, click here.

 Writers of Wales A series of critical introductions to the life and work of writers from Wales.

-Series Editors: Professor Meic Stephens, Emeritus Professor, University of South Wales; Professor Jane Aaron, University of South Wales; Professor M. Wynn Thomas, Swansea University.
+Series Editors: Professor Jane Aaron, University of South Wales; Professor M. Wynn Thomas, Swansea University; Dr Andrew Webb, Bangor University

 Writing Wales in English A series which produces a body of scholarly and critical work that reflects the richness and variety of the English-language literature of modern Wales.

-Series Editors: Professor Daniel G. Williams and Dr Kirsti Bohata, Swansea University.
+Series Editors: Professor Daniel G. Williams and Professor Kirsti Bohata, Swansea University Founding Editor: Professor M. Wynn Thomas, Swansea University

 Series in Welsh